localgovdrupal/localgov_theme/src/assets/scss/README.md

 ### Mixins, Nesting, and Breakpoints

 * When using mixins that act as containers for style declarations (such as `@include breakpoint()`), never nest a selector within the mixins brackets.
-* `@includes` etc... should be placed (when sensible) at the end of a selector's properties.
+* `@includes` etc... should be placed (when sensible) at the end of a selector`s properties.
 Specifically, add any breakpoint mixins in order of progressive enhancement.

 E.g.: